 According to Venom Byte - Venomous Snakes by State, Arizona has the most species of venomous snakes, at 19.
 Click on the link to find out how many your state has!
 If you’re in Florida...you can just read the next page - where I get descriptive.

-Because all but three venomous snakes are pit vipers in the United States, the same antivenin is used to treat all viper bites - CroFab.
+Because all but the coral snakes are pit vipers in the United States, the same antivenin is used to treat all viper bites - CroFab.
 Released in 2000, it is derived from sheep using the venom of the eastern diamondback, western diamondback, Mojave rattlesnake, copperhead, and cottonmouth snakes.
 In 95% of those treated, there was a clinical response in less than an hour.
-While it costs about $100.00 - $400.00 a vial in Mexico, because they recognize that snakebites are a public health concern, in the U.S., the suppliers charge $2300.00 - $2800.00 to hospitals.
-Hospitals then hike it up anywhere from $14,000 - $20,000 per vial.
-They say that they charge that as a way to open up negotiation with insurance companies, however, if the patient doesn’t have insurance or has a high drug deductible has to negotiate for themselves.
+While it costs about $100.00 - $400.00 a vial in Mexico (they recognize that snakebites are a public health concern,) in the U.S., the suppliers charge $2,300 - $2,800 to hospitals.
+Hospitals then hike it up to anywhere from $14,000 - $20,000 per vial.
+They say that they charge that much as a way to open up negotiation with insurance companies.
+If a patient doesn’t have insurance or has a high deductible, they are pretty much screwed.
 So, if you see a snake, walk away and go spend the $100,000.00 that you would’ve had to pay a hospital for treatment on something fun! *Late 2019, a new antivenin was released that is less expensive and stays in the body longer.
 Anavip was approved for the use on rattlesnakes only, though.
 A vial costs $1,200 a piece but I'm not sure how many are required.

 There is currently problems with producing coral snake antivenin.
-Tampa General Hospital is in close contact with the FDA and Wyeth/Pfizer to remedy the situation.
+Tampa General Hospital is in close contact with the FDA and Wyeth/Pfizer to remedy the situation, and my understanding is that they are once again manufacturing antivenin.
 Here is more information: Coral Snake Antivenin Information.

 And finally...the list!
 I've included the scientific binomial or trinomial names.
-Every animal and plant are identified by a Latin name, my fellow Homo sapiens.
-Common names can apply to more than one snake.
+Every animal and plant are identified by a Latin name, my fellow Homo sapiens because common names can apply to more than one species.
 It comes in handy when you want an exact identification.

 Broad-Banded Copperhead -Agkistrodon contortrix laticinctus